appbaseio/Docs/content/docs/data/Zapier.md

 ## Adding Your Data In Google Sheets

 Add data in your Google Sheet.
-I have created an example for you.
+You can directly copy the data from [here](https://docs.google.com/spreadsheets/d/1nc3n-saZ8pVd7gE64iR6BrJoHzpVOrRPi8B3598UCLQ/edit?usp=sharing)

 ![](https://i.imgur.com/eHoBAWB.png)

 ## Configuring Google Sheets

 Login with your Google Account and once you select sample data, it should appear like this.

 ![](https://i.imgur.com/tARRU02.png)

-## Configuring appbase
+## Configuring appbase.io

-Select `appbase` from the apps and click `Create Document` action
+Select `appbase.io` from the apps and click `Create Document` action

 ![](https://i.imgur.com/NXSWV1Y.png)